-The Rotterdam artist Han Goan Lim (1950) studied at the Willem de Kooning Academy.
-He started out as a sculptor and made various light artworks.
-He always works in relation to the environment and is also an advisor in the field of art commissions in the public space for various municipalities.
-An avid networker, he lobbies in Rotterdam for his Artpark initiative, a hub for artists, architects and designers on the periphery of the city.
+Han Goan Lim (Rotterdam, 1950) studied at the Willem de Kooning Academy.
+He started as a sculptor and made various light works of art.
+He always works in relation to the environment and also works as a consultant in the field of art assignments in public spaces for various municipalities.
+As an avid networker, he lobbies in Rotterdam to put the importance of artist initiatives and art in the public space on the political agenda.
 Several works by Goan Lim can be found in the public space of Rotterdam.
 His work is also included in the collection of Museum Boijmans Van Beuningen.